LargeNFT/large-nft/README.md

 * Users with wallets can interact with the app.
 Make comments, post media, etc.
 * Create complex, data-driven plugins. (later)

-## P2P w/ IPFS and OrbitDB
+## Peer-to-peer
-New peer-to-peer tech lets us make apps that work in familiar ways and gives us a bunch of new benefits.
+New P2P tech lets us make apps that work in familiar ways and gives us a bunch of new benefits.

 * **You just send your messages to the people who want to see them.** There's no big database that contains everyone's data.
 Users have the data that's important to them and mechanisms to get shared data from any other user.